City-of-Helsinki/mvj/README.md

 Creates invoices for rents that are due in the next month.

-_Should be run on the first day of every month_
+_In production, should be run on the first day of every month_

 Has a variant for single lease, for manual actions: `create_invoices_for_single_lease`